 Moira's qualifications and professional registrations include:

 Moira’s approaches include Acceptance and Commitment Therapy (ACT), Cognitive Behaviour Therapy (CBT), Compassion Focused Therapy, Dialectical Behavioural Therapy skills and Solution Focused – Brief Intervention therapy.
+In early 2022 Moira completed her EMDR Level 1 training through EMDR NZ.
+She is comfortable to use this powerful modality with clients to meaningfully resolve past, current, and future challenges.

 Her areas of interest include: